 What is a Community of Practice?

-Seed’s TU COP has had three years of peak moments, “mic drop” moments, problem solving, case studies, and breakdowns and breakthroughs.
-From data and co-creation to universal goals and targeted strategies–it’s the circle of community coming together virtually, bringing expertise and their whole selves, for seven months that makes the magic.
+Seed’s TU COP has had three years of peak moments, “mic drop” moments, problem solving, live, real-time case studies, and breakdowns and breakthroughs.
+From making meaning of data and co-creation to universal goals and targeted strategies—it’s the circle of community coming together virtually, bringing expertise and their whole selves, for seven months that makes the magic.

 The Seed team is honored to facilitate and hold the container.
 The TU COP involves a process of continuous learning, with each class contributing to the co-creation and co-design of the learning experience.